mokhtarbendaho/Loop-Package-Generator/README.md

 **Step 04:** Verify for Errors
-After filling out the information and copying the necessary files, it is recommended to verify your loops for errors and mistakes, by clicking on **"VERIFY FOR ERRORS"**
+After filling out the information and copying the necessary files, it is recommended to verify your loops for errors and mistakes, by clicking on **"CHECK FOR ERRORS"**

 ![image5](https://github.com/mokhtarbendaho/Loop-Package-Generator/assets/143171867/a7f0e5a7-8545-40b9-bb7a-4c11e5c65fa5)